 At Ski for Light all meals are group meals, meaning meals with a fixed menu and in a location apart from other guests, as follows:

-The total cost of the week is $850 for double-occupancy or $1,175 for single-occupancy.
-This amount includes room and all meals from Sunday evening February 23 through Sunday morning March 2, round-trip transportation between the Anchorage airport and hotel (at designated times on specific days), round-trip transportation between the hotel and ski area each day, all trail fees, and all afternoon and evening programs and activities.
+The total cost of the week is $850 for triple-occupancy, $900 for double-occupancy or $1,225 for single-occupancy.
+This amount includes room and all meals from Sunday evening January 25 through Sunday morning February 1, round-trip transportation between the Denver airport and the Inn at Silver Creek (at designated times on specific days), round-trip transportation between the hotel and ski area each day, all trail fees, and all afternoon and evening programs and activities.
 All meals are group meals.
 Cross-country skis, boots, and poles will be provided free of charge to first-time blind/visually-impaired participants.
-The cost of transportation from home to and from Anchorage is the responsibility of the participant.
-Partial stipends based on financial need are available for guides and first-time visually- or mobility-impaired participants.
+The cost of transportation from home to and from Denver is the responsibility of the participant.
+Partial stipends based on financial need are available for guides and first-time and second-time visually- or mobility-impaired participants.

 Each applicant is expected to make his/her own informed decision about the advisability of participation, taking into account his/her individual overall health and the physical demands and risks of cross-country skiing and of the Ski for Light program.